For January 2014

 Get ready for LC in six easy steps:

 Step 1: Contact Your Academic Advisor

-Around the middle of April, if you have submitted your reservation deposit, you will receive a letter with your transfer advisor's name and contact information.
-You should contact your advisor as soon as you are able in order to discuss your class schedule.
+Within a week after you pay your reservation deposit, you will receive a letter with your advisor’s name and contact information.
+You should contact your advisor to discuss your class schedule.

 Make sure you have sent your final transcripts from all previous institutions and reviewed your transcript evaluation to make sure you do not enroll in courses you do not need to take.

 Before you meet with your advisor,

 - Review your transfer credit evaluation and have it with you.
 You should receive this from the Registrar’s office.

 - Become familiar with the academic catalog and the course requirements for the major(s) in which you are interested.

 - Come prepared with any questions you may have regarding your major, career interests, internships, etc.

 In addition to helping you plan your schedule, your advisor can: